 5 Incredibly Simple Ways to Spend Easter with Jesus

 As of 12:01 a.m. the day after Valentine’s Day, the commercial Easter season has been upon us.
-Chocolate hearts turned into bunnies overnight, and the Peeps came out in force on grocery store shelves.
-This year, though, I’ve been in my house for almost 3 weeks and haven’t been to the store.
-I’m honestly not sure what the seasonal aisles and holiday sections look like, because everything is different this year.
-Honestly, I kind of hope that in 2020 more of us are going to have a less commercial holiday, and really focus on spending Easter with Jesus.
+The chocolate hearts turned into bunnies overnight, and the Peeps came out in force on grocery store shelves.
+Honestly though, after the year we’ve had, I kind of hope that in 2021 more of us are going to have a less commercial holiday, and really focus on spending Easter with Jesus.